 As we have just seen, esters can be made from carboxylic acids and vice versa: we can control the outcome of the reaction by using Le Châtelier's principle.
 This is because the tetrahedral intermediate contains only oxygen leaving groups and the reactants and products are of similar stability.
 However, if we react a derivative such as an acid chloride with an oxygen nucleophile we see that the resulting reaction tends not to be reversible.
-It is possible to go from the acid chloride to the carboxylic acid (with H_2O nucleophile), to the ester (with an alcohol nucleophile), or to the amide (with an amine nucleophile).
+It is possible to go from the acid chloride to the carboxylic acid (with H2O nucleophile), to the ester (with an alcohol nucleophile), or to the amide (with an amine nucleophile).
 The reverse reaction is not feasible because 1) the tetrahedral intermediate - for either the forward or the reverse reaction now has different leaving groups as shown below and 2) the acid chloride is highly reactive (it is destabilized by inductive withdrawal) and the reaction is unlikely to reverse under typical reaction conditions.

 The tetrahedral intermediate reacts to produce the carbonyl by expelling chloride, which is the best leaving group.
 It is therefore difficult to get this reaction to reverse.
 In fact the acid chloride can be used to produce all the other acid derivatives, and carboxylic acids.

-70 For a more in-depth discussion of this phenomenon, Including the entropic and enthalpic contributions to micelle formation, see the CLUE text chapter 6.
 Reaction of acid chlorides with amines will produce amides, and with a carboxylate anion will produce acid anhydrides as shown.
 In each case chloride is the best leaving group when the tetrahedral intermediate collapses, and the more stable product is formed.